If you have an approved E-IRB application, please see the E-IRB Video Tutorial on how to "Create a Modification Request".

 If either a protocol deviation or protocol exception occurs without prior IRB review and approval, the Principal Investigator is responsible for completing a Protocol Violation Report Form and submitting to the IRB for review within 14 days of the occurrence.
 If applicable, the Principal Investigator is responsible for reporting protocol violations to the sponsor, and/or FDA.

 If the modification request involves the addition or revision of recruitment materials such as advertisements, the IRB reviews the recruiting materials to assure that it is not unduly coercive and does not promise a certainty of cure beyond what is outlined in the consent and the protocol.
-In addition, print and media advertisements to the public are required to be reviewed by UK Public Relations (PR) for compliance.
-The Center for Clinical and Translational Science) collaborates with the Office of Research Integrity (ORI) and Public Relations (PR), to streamline both the PR and IRB approval processes by incorporating a number of checks and balances to promote compliant advertisement development, preferably at the beginning.
-Visit CCTS's web page for more details and contact information.
+Advertisements to the public are required to go through Public Relations Review (PRR) for compliance.
+Find out how to request PRR and learn more about Participant Recruitment Advertising here: https://www.research.uky.edu/research-communications/participant-recruitment-advertising

 Sponsor Initiated Changes

-If the modification request for a study not yet established in E-IRB involves updating study personnel, use the Study Personnel List Template [WORD] [PDF] (or the General Information Sheet in the IRB Initial Review application) to list all study personnel (SP) who should be approved by the IRB (including SP previously approved who continue to hold responsibilities with the study).
-The list of all SP should accompany the completed Modification Request Form.
-Changes from the previously approved study personnel list should be described in the space provided on the Modification Request Form, or attachment(s).
 Please confirm new SP have completed the mandatory human subject protections training and all existing SP are up-to-date on training BEFORE you submit your modification request to ORI.
 See the Human Subject Protection Training FAQs webpage for frequently asked questions on training requirements.
-If study personnel changes are needed on a study established in E-IRB, review the E-IRB Video Tutorial on how to create a Modification Request and then follow the instructions on the Study Personnel section page.
+Review the E-IRB Video Tutorial on how to create a Modification Request and then follow the instructions on the Study Personnel section page.

 Note: If you are experiencing problems downloading or filling in a form from our page, try using an alternate browser (e.g., Firefox, Chrome)